 ^ This installs docker first (not sure if needed, but I'm trying to figure out how to set up taiga.io on my k3s cluster and they seem to want docker?
 Source: over 2 years ago

 Do you have to use Windows? :s Sure it'll work but it's not because you can that you should...
 Anyway, I looked a bit at their docker-compose, it is a very complicated app, so Docker is definitely the way to go but maybe you should get the hang of it with the base nginx image, then build your own image just serving simple stuff, because it might seem a bit overwhelming to start with something as advanced as...
-Source: almost 3 years ago
+Source: over 2 years ago

 Trello - Infinitely flexible.
 Incredibly easy to use.
 Great mobile apps.
 It's free.
 Trello keeps track of everything, from the big picture to the minute details.